Travel guide

 Photo: Sebastiaan Stam · Pexels

-How to activate an eSIM on your Galaxy step-by-step
+How to activate an eSIM on your Galaxy step by step

 1. Open Settings > Connections > SIM card manager.